afinemax/afinemax/README.md

   </tr>
 </table>

-On the left is me standing by the 25-m Dwingeloo Radio Telescope (DRT) at ASTRON, and the right is me with the oter summer ASTRON/JIVE summer interns at the European Space Agency (ESA) head quaters.
+On the left is me standing by the 25-m Dwingeloo Radio Telescope (DRT) at ASTRON, and the right is me with the other 2024 ASTRON/JIVE interns at the European Space Agency (ESA).